Join Our FREE Live Webinar

 Just because the assignor of the contract is not the one purchasing the property doesn’t mean there isn’t additional work to be completed to ensure the deal gets closed.
 Once a buyer is found to sell the contract to, it is time to make sure the buyer follows through and closes on the deal.

 This makes it important to have a great title company or real estate attorney to handle the closing.
 Whether you use a title company or attorney is dependent upon which state you are in.
-Some states have title companies handle the closing, and some states have attorneys handle it.
+Some states have title companies that handle the closing, and some states have attorneys who handle it.

 Read Also: Flipping Real Estate Contracts: A 6-Step Guide For Investors